 Simulations for the proposed Skiffes Creek-Whealton 230kV route (view an overview)

-PROPOSED: Skiffes Creek-Whealton 230kV Line - 20.2 miles: all existing, cleared corridor
+APPROVED: Skiffes Creek-Whealton 230kV Line - 20.2 miles: all existing, cleared corridor

 Studies conducted by the company and PJM initially identified the proposed project as needed to address thermal overloadings, voltage problems and right-of-way outages projected to occur beginning in the summer of 2019.
 The key driver for accelerating this proposed transmission line project is the retirement of the Yorktown Power Station.
 More information on generation retirements can be found in the 2012 Integrated Resource Plan.

 The State Corporation Commission (SCC) is responsible for determining the need, route and environmental impact of transmission lines at 138 kV and above in Virginia.
 To learn more about this process, view our SCC process map.

 View documents related to Case Number PUE-2012-00029 as presented on the SCC web site.
 In addition, interested parties may also comment directly to the SCC by sending an email to firstname.lastname@example.org.

 Contact us if you have questions about the Surry-Skiffes Creek 500kV and Skiffes Creek-Whealton 230kV projects, or call us toll free at 1-888-291-0190.

 The Army Corps of Engineers (COE) has been reviewing Dominion's proposed project routes since August 2013.
 These routes have since then been approved by the Virginia SCC.
 While it remains uncertain exactly if/when the COE will approve the project, Dominion anticipates receiving all necessary permits to begin construction by June 2014.